 Are you thinking about enrolling your child in voice lessons?
-If your child is young, you may not be sure if now is the best time, the In Home Voice Lessons are great beginning for your child.
+If your child is young, you may not be sure if now is the best time, at what age should you consider private voice lessons?.

 If you start them too young, they may not take the lessons seriously.
 But if you wait too long, you might be concerned that your son or daughter will be behind in their studies.